meizabel/documentation/biz-model/aggregate-states.md

 # Defining Aggregate State

-An Aggregate State represents data structure and is defined as a protobuf message.

 An **Aggregate** is defined as [Java class](../java/aggregate.md).
-The Aggregate handles commands, applies events, In response to a command an aggregate modifies its state and produces one or more events.
+The Aggregate handles commands.
+In response to a command an aggregate modifies its state and produces one or more events.
 These events are used later to restore the state of the aggregate.

+An **Aggregate State** represents data structure and is defined as a protobuf message.

-An event consists of two parts: event message and its context.
+An Aggregate State consists of the Aggregate Identifier and  at least one more field.

 The `message` is the domain model part of the event.
 Event messages are formulated in the past tense.The type of the event is defined by the type of the enclosed message.